Graph Contrastive Learning with Cross-view Reconstruction: Experiments

 \subsection{Experimental Setups}

-\textbf{Datasets. }We evaluate our model on five graph benchmark datasets from the field of bioinformatics, including MUTAG, PTC-MR, NCI1, DD, and PROTEINS, and other five from the field of social network, which are COLLAB, IMDB-B, RDT-B, RDT-M5K, and IMDB-M, for the task of graph-level property classification.
-Additionally, We use ogbg-molhiv from Open Graph Benchmark Dataset \cite{OGB} to demonstrate our model's advantages over large-scale dataset.
-More details about dataset statistics are included in Section A of Appendix.
+\textbf{Datasets. }For unsupervised learning setting, we evaluate our model on five graph benchmark datasets from the field of bioinformatics, including MUTAG, PTC-MR, NCI1, DD, and PROTEINS, and other four from the field of social network, which are COLLAB, IMDB-B, RDT-B, and IMDB-M, for the task of graph-level property classification.
+For the transfer learning setting, we follow previous work~\citep{GraphCL, GraphLoG} to pretrain our model on the ZINC-2M dataset, which cotains 2 million unlabeled molecule graphs sampled from MoleculeNet~\citep{moleculenet}, then evaluate its performance on eight binary classification datasets from chemistry domain, where the eight datasets are splitted according to the scaffold to simulate the out-of-distribution scenario in real-world.
+Additionally, We use ogbg-molhiv from Open Graph Benchmark Dataset \citep{OGB} to evaluate our model over large-scale dataset under semi-supervised setting.
+More details about dataset statistics are included in Appendix \ref{appendix: dataste_statistics}.